 12. Shop ’til you drop on Bahnhofstrasse

-Bahnhofstrasse is Zurich’s most famous shopping street and is considered to be one of the most exclusive and expensive shopping streets in the World.
-The almost mile-long street connects the main railway station to the edge of the lake.
+Bahnhofstrasse is Zurich’s most famous shopping street and is considered one of the world’s most exclusive and expensive shopping streets.
+The almost mile-long street connects the main railway station to the lake’s edge.
 The street is lined with high-end designer stores, luxury shops, as well as many Swiss watch brands.

 Though this may be one of the more expensive things to do in Zurich, it’s the place to be if you want to do some serious shopping.
 You’ll also find Paradeplatz, one of Zurich’s most famous squares, located on Bahnhofstrasse.
 The square is home to a number of banks and financial institutions.
 Zurich is one of the most important financial hubs in the World!